-Finally, and this is more a recommendation to the entire SRC: Make room for collaboration with other student leaders and external organisation.
-This year, we often received requests for collaboration, but because members had their plans and were so fixated on them, nothing much came of it.
+Finally, and this is more a recommendation to the entire SRC: Make room for collaboration with other student leaders and external organisations.
+This year, we often received requests for collaboration, but because members had their plans and did not leave much room for anything else, nothing much came of it.
 Set time and funds aside for others who approach you for collaboration.